0xF5T9/Win32-GUI-Sample/README.md

 $project_file_path = ".\Win32-GUI-Sample.sln"                 # Project file .sln (MSBuild)
 ...
 ```

+### 2B.
+Build with MSBuild

+* Install Visual Studio & `Desktop development with C++` workload.
+* Open the Visual Studio Code via the `Developer PowerShell for VS 2022` terminal.
+VSCode must be opened this way, or the VSCode tasks will be unable to run MSBuild-related tasks.

+### 3. Execute tasks.

 From the workspace terminal, use `./task.ps1 /?` to show predefined tasks.